slaclab/rogue/README.md

 There are three possible modes for building/installing rogue:

 - Local:
-   Used when rogue is going to be used in the local checkout directory.
+   Rogue is going to be used in the local checkout directory.
 A setup script is generated to add rogue to the system environment.

 - Custom:
    Used when rogue is going to be installed in a custom non-system directory.
 A setup script is generated to add rogue to the system environment.